Learning & Teaching

 In a multi-age class there can be leaders who model what is expected for their younger peers.
 There are always other children who can provide assistance if the teacher is working with someone else, because in a multi-age classroom we encourage and teach children to be responsible, independent and to always strive to be their very best.

 In any single class group, the age range can still be up to two years difference because parents exercise their right to send their children to school when they feel it is appropriate.
 In a multi-age classroom there is always scope to deal with this difference in a way that is supportive and nurturing.
+For 2021 we have the following structure; One Foundation Class, two Year 1 / 2 Classes, two year 3 / 4 Classes, one Year 5 Class and one Year 6 Class.
+These classes are supported by our Learning Support Officers, Literacy intervention teacher and Learning Diversity leader.

 If parents are unsure about the value of multi-aging, we would suggest that they talk both to parents from our school community about how it has worked for their children and to our staff.